 The team of Glaze has a passion for making the internet beautiful.
-They offer some premium quality, free illustrations images that are used by educational institutions, non-profits, startups, fortune 500 companies, and individuals alike.
+They offer some premium quality, royalty free illustrations images that are used by educational institutions, non-profits, startups, fortune 500 companies, and individuals alike.

 You can try their free version and if you do fall in love with them like me, you can always buy a paid version that comes with full backgrounds, complex scenes, and multiple characters.

 Lukasz Adam is an illustration designer and SEO manager who offers free SVG images for commercial and personal purposes.
 On his website, you can find different avatars illustrations, SEO illustrations, island illustrations, eCommerce icons, web design, and Bitcoin icons, and so much more.

 You can use any of these free Illustrations as a hero image on your landing page design and the icons to represent your service or for your content.
-Basically anywhere you find them useful.

-You’ll find these illustrations quite familiar as I have used them all over my website.
+When we started Digifloat, we used these illustrations all over our website.
 I find this collection very versatile and quite amusing.
 Just have a look at some of these:

 I mean that delivery guy always cracks me up!

 You can too find some fun and unique images for your website in png format from Whoosh.
 For other variants like .ai, .sketch, .fig, and .eps, you will have to pay a nominal price.

 Flaticon, powered by Freepik is the largest database of free icons available in PNG, SVG, EPS, PSD, and BASE 64 formats.
-You can find over 2,269,000 vector icons for your website, social media, and web apps.
+You can find over 2,269,000 vector icons for your website, social media graphics, and web apps.